Artya7x/Matrix-Calculator/README.md

 # Matrix-Calculator
-This program is a C++ console matrix calculator that takes two or one matrices from the user and applies user-requested operations.
+This program is a C++ console application-based object-oriented programming.
+The program takes two or one matrices from the user and applies user-requested operations.
 # Operations
 This program has 5 options:
 - Matrix addition